EBC live services - Services will be live streamed at 10:00 am and 17:30 pm on Sundays

 (1 Timothy 3:1-7)

-Pastor Hennie van Niekerk is the full-time pastor-teacher of The Emmaus Baptist Church and hails originally from a farm in the Schweizer-Reneke district.
-He is married to Lida and they have two daughters.
+Pastor Hennie van Niekerk is the full-time pastor-teacher of The Emmaus Baptist Church since March 2020.
+He hails originally from a farm in the Schweizer-Reneke district a small farming community known as Migdol.